Skip to main content

 And is expected to return an array of "ranges", in the form of {startRow, endRow}:

-• startRow (Number) - the beginning index of a changed chunk in the new data.
+• startRow (number) - the beginning index of a changed chunk in the new data.

-• endRow (Number) - the end index of a changed chunk in the new data (excluded).
+• endRow (number) - the end index of a changed chunk in the new data (excluded).

 This feature is experimental and intended for advanced use cases.
 Note that it only rewrites part of a buffer, not remove or insert, therefore the user of this prop is responsible of making sure that all the unchanged objects remain at the same indices between oldData and newData.
 This becomes trickier when dealing with data of dynamic lengths, for example PathLayer, PolygonLayer and GeoJsonLayer.
 Generally speaking, it is not recommended to use this feature when the count of vertices in the paths/polygons may change.

-positionFormat (String, optional)
+positionFormat ("XYZ"|"XY", optional)

+The format of positions.
 This prop is currently only effective in PathLayer, SolidPolygonLayer and PolygonLayer.

 Default 'XYZ'.

-colorFormat (String, optional)
+colorFormat ("RGBA"|"RGB", optional)

+The format of colors.
 Setting it to 'RGB' will make the layer ignore the alpha channel of the colors returned by accessors, and instead assume all objects to be opaque.
 The layer's overall transparency controlled by opacity is still applied.

 Default 'RGBA'.

-numInstances (Number, optional)
+numInstances (number, optional)

 deck.gl automatically derives the number of drawing instances from the data prop by counting the number of objects in data.
 However, the developer might want to manually override it using this prop.

-updateTriggers (Object, optional)
+updateTriggers (object, optional)

 Accessors such as getColor and getPosition are called to retrieve colors and positions when a layer is first added.
 From then on, to maximize performance, deck.gl does not recalculate colors or positions unless the data prop changes by shallow comparison.